-The White Horse pub in Heathrow, a small Inn nestling among the houses in Longford Village, was reputed to have been built in 1534 as a Smoke House for curing meat.
+The White Horse pub, a small Inn nestling among the houses in Longford Village, was reputed to have been built in 1534 as a Smoke House for curing meat.

-The bricked-up windows of The White Horse recall the window tax, which was introduced in 1696 and not repealed until 1851.
+You can see the bricked-up windows of The White Horse due to the window tax, which was introduced in 1696 and not repealed until 1851.

-Heathrow Airport started in 1929 as a small airfield on land southeast of the hamlet of Heathrow.
-Development of the whole Heathrow area as a very big airfield started in 1944, stated to be for long-distance military aircraft bound for the far east.
-But by the time the airfield was nearing completion, World War 2 had ended.
-The government continued to develop the airfield, as a civil airport, known as London Airport and later Heathrow.
+Heathrow Airport started in 1929 as a small airfield on the southeast land of the Hamlet of Heathrow.
+Development started on the whole area as a very big airfield in 1944, stated to be for long-distance military aircraft, bound for the Far East.
+By the time the airfield was nearing completion, World War 2 had ended and the government continued to develop the airfield, as a civil airport, known as London Airport and later Heathrow.